kustomzone/chrome-tabs/README.md

 - `title: ''` Establishes the default title for a tab.

 - `favicon: 'default'` Establishes the favicon for a tab.
-This can be the special string: `default`, a `data:` URI, a relative image path (svg,png,gif,ico), or a full URL leading to an image.
+This can be the special string: `default` (built-in default tab icon), a `data:` URI, a relative image path (svg,png,gif,ico), or a full URL leading to an image.
 The built-in default value (`default`) works well in both the light & dark themes; i.e., just as a default tab favicon.

 - `url: ''` This establishes the content for the tab 'view'; i.e., the location of the content that should be displayed whenever the tab is active.